Malcolm Offord: Early life and career

 Offord was born in Greenock, in September 1964.
 He was educated at Ardgowan Primary School and Greenock Academy, and graduated in Law from the University of Edinburgh.

-Offord worked for six years from 1987 until 1993 at the merchant bank Lazard, in the Corporate Finance department specialising in mergers and acquisitions.
-In 1994, he began his private equity investing career with 3i plc followed by two years at Bankers Trust of New York where he was managing director of European Acquisition Finance.
+Offord worked at the merchant bank Lazard from 1987 until 1993, in the corporate finance department, specialising in mergers and acquisitions.
+In 1994, he began his private equity investing career with 3i plc, followed by two years at Bankers Trust of New York, where he was managing director of European Acquisition Finance.

-In 1998, he joined Charterhouse Capital Partners as a partner and remained there for sixteen years, investing four European private equity funds before retiring as senior partner in December 2013.
+In 1998, he joined Charterhouse Capital Partners as a partner and remained there for sixteen years, investing in four European private equity funds before retiring as senior partner in December 2013.

 Offord is the founder and chair of Edinburgh-based private equity company, Badenoch and Co.
 He has donated £147,500 to the Conservative Party.

 Political career

 Offord was a member of the Advisory Board at the Centre for Social Justice, a right-wing think-tank established by former Conservative Party leader Iain Duncan Smith.
 In 2009, he wrote a paper called "Bankrupt Britain" in which he called for reforms to public spending.

 During the campaign leading up to the 2014 Scottish independence referendum Offord was one of the directors (between 18 March 2014 and 1 January 2015) of an astroturfed campaign group called Vote No Borders Campaign that spent £147,510 (just short of the £150,000 limit).
 The group attracted controversy when it created an advert claiming that after independence Scots would struggle to get treatment at Great Ormond Street Hospital; the hospital objected that they hadn't been consulted, the claim wasn't true and asked for the advert to be withdrawn.
-Four years after the referendum the group received further attention as it had missed a deadline to file accounts with Companies House.
-Vote No Borders Campaign was dissolved 7 June 2016.
+Four years after the referendum the group received further attention as it missed a deadline to file accounts with Companies House.
+The Vote No Borders Campaign was dissolved 7 June 2016.

-At the May 2021 Scottish Parliament election, Offord stood as a Scottish Conservatives list candidate for the Lothian electoral region, but having been placed fifth of the list he failed to gain a seat.
+At the May 2021 Scottish Parliament election, Offord stood as a Scottish Conservatives list candidate for the Lothian electoral region, but having been placed fifth on the list he failed to gain a seat.
 His selection had been criticised by other Conservatives as "cronyism".
 One Conservative told the Edinburgh Evening News: "It seems all you need to get an endorsement is to have deep pockets."
 The article also mentioned that Offord’s support of the Conservatives goes back at least 14 years, with the businessman donating £15,000 as recently as November 2019.